grovegs/Logger/README.md

 ## Testing

-The library is thoroughly tested using `xUnit` and `Moq`.
-Tests ensure that:
+The library is tested with `xUnit` and `Moq` to ensure reliability and performance.
+Tests cover:

-1. No heap allocation occurs during logging (`FileLoggerAllocationTests`).
+1. File-based logging functionality.
-2. Log messages are correctly written to files (`FileLoggerTests`).
+2. Processor-based log handling.
-3. File management functions as expected (`LogFileFactoryTests`).
+3. Log file creation and rotation.

 ### Running Tests